08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 Post-Mortem: Document the incident, its root cause, and the preventative measures implemented to ensure continuous improvement in data quality."

+* were there times that you had to choose schoolworks over personal events?

+## Behavioral Interview Feedback:
+Strengths:
+Strong technical background in data engineering and analytics Demonstrated experience with various technologies and tools in data analysis Shows willingness to learn and grow professionally

+Weaknesses:
+Tends to provide overly detailed and repetitive responses May benefit from refining communication skills to be more concise and focused Did not address the final question about staff turnover rate and competing companies

+Improvement suggestions:
+Practice summarizing responses to be more succinct and to the point Research the specific company's technologies and tailor responses accordingly Remember to address all questions asked during the interview to demonstrate thoroughness and attention to detail

 # MSCI
 ## Values: